data2evidence/d2e-ui/apps/mapping/README.md

+# Data Mapping
+## Development setup
+- `yarn` to install dependencies
+- `yarn dev` to start development server

+## CSV Upload
+- CSV upload does not work as of now.
+Only dummy data is used to simulate CSV upload
+- Sample CSV's can be found in `sampleCSV` folder
+- Please use `concept_mappings.csv` for single CSV upload
+- Use `concept_mappings.csv` & `healthcare_dataset.csv` for multiple CSV uploads

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.